danielhoherd/ansible-playground/passed-in-var-when/README.md

-Demonstration of how to pass in a variable and make decisions based on its presence.
+Demonstration of how to pass in a variable and make decisions based on its value.

 ```yaml
 ---